Kay at Brooklands

 Much later, she was employed by Austin as part of its design team, selecting colours for the interior of the Mini, amongst other models.
 She retired in her mid-fifties, due to headaches and memory problems.
 These were the result of her earlier head injuries.

 Henry Petre died in 1962.
 Kay never remarried, and made her home in London, after a brief sojourn back in Canada.
-Although very private, she remained interested in motorsport and still attended race meetings.
+Although very private, she remained interested in motorsport and still attended race meetings for a long time.
+Towards the end of her life, she became more reticent in talking about her sporting past.
 She died, at the age of ninety-one, in 1994.